dddrrreee/cs140e-25win/labs/11-ss-equiv/README.md

     a 2-entry one.

-    What to do: You should write the code `1-rfe-asm.S:blk_rfe_asm` to handle a 17-entry array with the `pc` at word offset 15 (byte offset 15*4), and the `cpsr` you want to restore at word offset 16 (byte offset 16*4).
+    What to do: You should write the code `1-rfe-asm.S:blk_rfe_asm` to handle a 17-entry array with the PC at word offset 15 (byte offset 15x4), and the CPSR you want to restore at word offset 16 (byte offset 16x4).
 This differs from our example where the pc was at offset 0 and cpsr was at word offset 1 (so byte offset 4).
     All you have to do is add the right constant value to the sp register before doing the rfe instruction.